rgrinnovatellc/rgrinnovatellc.github.io/README.md

 - `_site/` is the generated output directory.
 - The `Rakefile` includes a `publish` task inherited from an old template remote; do not rely on that task unless you intentionally reconfigure its git remote.

+If CI fails with a message like `Liquid syntax error: Unknown tag 'bibliography'`:

+1. Open `Settings -> Pages` in GitHub.
+2. Under `Build and deployment`, set `Source` to `GitHub Actions`.
+3. Re-run the failed workflow or push a new commit.

 ## Troubleshooting